egetelli/egetelli/README.md

 👋 Hi, I’m @egetelli.

-👀 I’m interested in front-end and mobile application development.
+👀 I’m interested in full-stack development.

 :muscle: I'm open to use all of new technologies-languages and I'm a good researcher.